-Easy Asian Salmon Bundles & Sesame-Glazed Bok Choy
+Easy Asian Salmon Bundles and Sesame-Glazed Bok Choy

 August 8, 2012

 Easy recipes that appear way harder than they actually are.

 That, my friends, is what I dream of.

 This is exactly that.
 This recipe seems so complicated and fancy, but takes no time to put together and offers impressive presentation.
 A winner, in my books!

 My Other Half and I enjoyed these on a sunny Saturday evening, dining al fresco.
 It was a special Asian summer treat!